-7. Wolfus is an individual who all relevant times resides or resided in Los Angeles and Ventura Counties, California.
-Wolfus brings this action in his own capacity and as assignee of the rights and claims of The Wolfus Revocable Trust, Christine Wolfus and Daniel Wolfus (JTWROS), Devoney Wolfus, and Stephanie Wolfus.
-Wolfus is the owner of all claims asserted in this action and is entitled to receive and retain all recoveries sought in this action.
-Wolfus does not assert any claim belonging to Midway and does not assert any claim for mismanagement of Midway.

-- 8. Defendant Kenneth A. Brunk ("Brunk") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado.

-While with Midway, Brunk's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 9.
-Defendant Richard D. Moritz ("Moritz") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado.

-While with Midway, Moritz's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 10.
-Defendant Bradley J. Blacketor ("Blacketor") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado.
-While with Midway, Blacketor's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 11.
-Defendant Timothy J. Haddon ("Haddon") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado.
-While with Midway, Haddon's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 12.
-Defendant Martin M. Hale, Jr., ("Hale") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of New York.
-While with Midway, Hale's contacts with Nevada were so continuous and systematic as to render him at home in Nevada.

-- 13. Defendant Trey Anderson ("Anderson") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of New York.
-While with Midway, Anderson's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 14.
-Defendant Richard Sawchak ("Sawchak") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Virginia.
+- 1. Plaintiff Daniel E. Wolfus ("Wolfus") is an individual who all relevant times resides or resided in Los Angeles and Ventura Counties, California.
+Wolfus brings this action in his own capacity and as assignee of the rights and claims of The Wolfus Revocable Trust, Christine Wolfus and Daniel Wolfus (JTWROS), Devoney Wolfus, and Stephanie Wolfus. - 2.
+Defendant Kenneth A. Brunk ("Brunk") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado. - 3.
+Defendant Richard D. Moritz ("Moritz") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado. - 4.
+Defendant Bradley J. Blacketor ("Blacketor") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado. - 5.
+Defendant Timothy J. Haddon ("Haddon") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado. - 6.
+Defendant Martin M. Hale, Jr., ("Hale") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of New York. - 7.
+Defendant Trey Anderson ("Anderson") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of New York.

-While with Midway, Sawchak's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 15.
-Defendant Frank Yu ("Yu") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Clark County, Nevada. - 16.
-Defendant John W. Sheridan ("Sheridan") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Vancouver, Canada.
-While with Midway, Sheridan's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 17.
-Defendant Roger A. Newell ("Newell") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado.

-While with Midway, Newell's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 18.
-Defendant Rodney D. Knutson ("Knutson") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado.
+- 8. Defendant Richard Sawchak ("Sawchak") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Virginia. - 9.
+Defendant Frank Yu ("Yu") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Clark County, Nevada. - 10.
+Defendant John W. Sheridan ("Sheridan") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Vancouver, Canada. - 11.
+Defendant Roger A. Newell ("Newell") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado. - 12.
+Defendant Rodney D. Knutson ("Knutson") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of Colorado. - 13.
+Defendant Nathaniel E. Klein ("Klein") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of New York. - 14.
+INV-MID, LLC; EREF-MID II, LLC and HCP-MID, LLC (collectively "Hale Investors") are each Delaware limited liability companies with their principal places of business in New York - 15.

-While with Midway, Knutson's contacts with Nevada were so continuous and systematic as to render him at home in Nevada.

-- 19. Defendant Nathaniel E. Klein ("Klein") is an individual who Wolfus is informed and believes and thereon alleges was and now is a resident of New York.
-While with Midway, Klein's contacts with Nevada were so continuous and systematic as to render him at home in Nevada. - 20.
-INV-MID, LLC; EREF-MID II, LLC and HCP-MID, LLC (collectively "Hale Investors") are each Delaware limited liability companies with their principal places of business in New York. - 21.
 The true names, identities and capacities of defendants DOES 1 through 25, inclusive are presently unknown to Wolfus who is informed and believes and thereon alleges that such defendants are liable to Wolfus in some manner presently undetermined as a result of the matters complained of herein.
 Wolfus will seek leave of Court, if necessary, to amend this First Amended Complaint when the true names, identities and capacities of said fictitiously-named defendants are identified.